Vegueta-1/PS5-RapidFire-ESP32-C3/README.md

 ⚠️FULLY WORKING STATUS — READ BEFORE INSTALLING.

-Introducing the PS5 Dual Sense R2 Trigger Rapid-Fire Mod modular rapid-fire system targeting the R2 trigger on a Dual Sense controller revision (BDM-010)
+Introducing the PS5 Dual Sense R2 Trigger Rapid-Fire Mod modular rapid-fire system targeting the R2 trigger on a Dual Sense controller revision (BDM-010 BDM-020 Ect)

 This project is open-source and designed to be accessible for hobbyists, with a noob-friendly installation guide.
 A huge shoutout to RDC for His legendary Dual Sense PCB scans and hardware insights, which made this project possible.